SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/03-Interfaces.md

     public static void main(String[] args) {
         Test testInterfaceDemo = new Test();

-        // Calling the static method of interface TestInterface.hello();
+        // Calling the static method of the interface TestInterface.hello();

-        // Calling the abstract method of interface testInterfaceDemo.overrideMethod("Hello, Override Method here");
+        // Calling the abstract method of the interface testInterfaceDemo.overrideMethod("Hello, Override Method Here");
     }

     // Implementing interface method